kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 title: Kin architecture overview
 ---

 Welcome to the Kin Developer documentation.
 Here you'll find everything you need to allow your users to earn, spend, and manage Kin.
+If you are looking to launch an app with Kin, also read about the latest [Kin Developer Program](https://developers.kinecosystem.com) which offers incentives to integrate Kin.
+If you are already familiar with the program you can [sign up now](http://bit.ly/2RQpmn3).

 Making Kin work for your users is a cooperative effort.
 In this diagram you'll see the [Kin Blockchain Service](#kin-blockchain-service) team is responsible for managing the [Kin Blockchain](#kin-blockchain) and [Horizon servers](#horizon-servers), while you will add features to your [Back-end Server](#back-end-server) and [Client App(s)](#client-app).
 For clarity and simplicity this is not a complete architecture, but only the parts meaningful to developing an app that uses Kin.